 Many of my earliest memories are of growing, cooking and preserving food.
 I am passionate about eating ethically and sustainably, having local food security, and I love to feed people.
 I run a small catering business utilising local, found and foraged foods to create tasty treats and year long preserves.
-I also run workshops in preserving, fermenting and cooking and get great satisfaction from teaching others how to pwork with the local harvests.
-My work with SHA as acting Secretary, Market Manager and Produce Coordinator, allows me to have worthwhile and meaningful linkages into my local food and farming communities.
-I am constantly amazed and often overwhelmed with the depth of community connections we are making through our activities like Harvest Festival and multi-farm produce boxes.
+I also run workshops in preserving, fermenting and cooking and get great satisfaction from teaching others how to work with the local harvests.
 I also work with the Farmers Market Alliance of NSW and, on a national level, with the Australian Food Sovereignty Alliance.
 In October 2019 I was selected to facilitate regional engagement with the Committee on World Food Security as the Australasian Coordinating Committee Member for the Civil Society Mechanism.

 – Andy Bray

 I moved to Bungendore from Victoria with my family five years ago, first living on some land and then moving into the village.
 The closeness to so many talented and dedicated growers is one of the blessings of living here.
 I love to cook and have enjoyed settling into the weekly rhythm of walking around to the farmers market, carrying the fruit, veggies and other bits and pieces home, clearing out the crisper and imagining the weekend’s recipes.
 I’m volunteering my time as Treasurer to Southern Harvest because good eating and care for the land are things that are important to me and the people active in Southern Harvest deliver it.
 In spades, you could say.